Alex McKinnon (rugby league): Injury

 While playing in the 2014 NRL season round 3 match against Melbourne at AAMI Park, on March 24, McKinnon was injured in a dangerous tackle close to half-time with Storm players Jordan McLean, Jesse Bromwich and Kenny Bromwich.
-McKinnon had fractures to his C4 and C5 vertebrae and was admitted to The Alfred Hospital and placed in a medically induced coma.
+McKinnon had fractures to his C4 and C5 vertebrae and was admitted to the Alfred Hospital and placed in a medically induced coma.
 McLean was given a seven-match suspension for the tackle.

-McKinnon was left a quadriplegic.
+McKinnon was left a paraplegic.
 He received the maximum insurance pay out of $500,000 and was assured a "job for life" with the NRL.
 The NRL's Round 19 in 2014 included a fundraising event called "Rise for Alex", with $1 for every fan attending any of the eight games donated to help him pay for his continuous medical bills and rehabilitation.

 McKinnon began working with the Knights in January 2015 and in October 2015 became a recruitment co-ordinator.
 In December 2016, McKinnon announced that he would sue the NRL and Melbourne Storm's Jordan McLean for compensation.
 In March 2017, McKinnon quit his role with the Knights to focus on public speaking.
 McKinnon returned to his recruitment position in November 2018.

 Trophy

-Following his injury in 2014, the two NRL clubs that McKinnon had played for in his career, the Newcastle Knights and St. George Illawarra Dragons, together instituted the Alex McKinnon Cup for the 2015 NRL Season.
+Following his injury in 2014, the two NRL clubs that McKinnon had played for in his career, the Newcastle Knights and St George Illawarra Dragons, together instituted the Alex McKinnon Cup for the 2015 NRL Season.
 The trophy is contested between the two clubs on the first occasion the two sides meet in a season.

 Personal life

 McKinnon was married to Teigan Power, whom he proposed to two weeks after his injury.
+In 2015, McKinnon released his book titled Unbroken.
 They welcomed their first child, a baby girl named Harriet Anne on 7 October 2018.
 In November 2020, they announced they were expecting twins in May 2021.
-Audrey Jill and Violet John McKinnon were born on April 26, 2021.
+Audrey Jill and Violet John McKinnon were born on 26 April 2021.

 In January 2022, McKinnon split with Power and in April 2022 it was officially confirmed by both parties.
+In November 2025, McKinnon announced his engagement to Lily Malone.

+On 12 December 2024, McKinnon obtained his Bachelor's degree of Psychology.